 Baked Pumpkin Pecan French Toast is an easy breakfast that you can take from stovetop, to oven, to tabletop.
-Combining Texas toast, pumpkin purée, eggs, and almond milk, this dairy-free French Toast casserole is the perfect breakfast for a crisp Fall morning!
+Combining Texas toast, pumpkin purée, eggs, and almond milk, this French Toast casserole is the perfect breakfast for a crisp Fall morning!

 Let’s have a round of applause for this Baked Pumpkin Pecan French Toast.
 It deserves praise.
 Not only does it taste like fall in breakfast form, it’s dairy free.
 I’m not kidding.
 I never really intended to go dairy free on this blog, because I love cheese and Greek yogurt like they’re my children.

 I have been buying almond milk for my son for years due to a medical challenge, and I’ve just found it easier to convert to almond milk myself than to buy separate milks for each of us.

 So, I always have it in the fridge and 75% of the time that I want to make a recipe that calls for milk, all I have is almond milk hanging around.
 And since going to the grocery store requires energy and a bra, I just pray and hope it works like dairy milk.

 But,I have been trying to find alternatives to dairy without knowing I’m cooking without dairy.
 Know what I mean?

 When you think of dipping bread to make French Toast, what always comes to mind is milk (or cream) and eggs.
 I found that using almond milk was a great substitution for cow’s milk in this recipe.
 It gave the bread just the right amount of moisture to create that custard-y French toast texture that we all know and love.

 If you want to go for a creamier effect (think French toast recipes that call for half & half or heavy cream), you could try full-fat coconut milk, or even cashew or oat milk.
 Both have a thick consistency that is fairly similar to the thickness of cream.